 What’s the difference between the LTA Level 3 and the new LTA Coach course?

 From spring 2021, the existing LTA Level 3 is being replaced by a new LTA Coach course.
 The ‘old’ Level 3 was in need of an update to make it fit for purpose in the current coaching climate, and has therefore been updated by a new course called the LTA Coach course.
 It is essentially the same qualification and the ‘old’ Level 3 will still be recognised.

 Is this an LTA accredited course; it isn't being delivered by the LTA?

-Level 3 and Level 4 courses are now delivered by LTA Coach Education Centres such as inspire2coach.
-The LTA runs all Level 4 performance (SPC) qualifications, and from January 2021, all Level 4 SCC and SPC courses will be run by the LTA.
+Level 3 courses are now delivered by LTA-approved Coach Development Centres (CDCs) such as inspire2coach.
+From January 2021, all Level 4 SCC and SPC courses will be run by the LTA.

 How long should I leave between my Level 2 and Level 3?

 There is no exact answer.
 You should discuss this with your Level 2 course tutor during the Level 2 course; they will recommend whether you should consider a Level 3 or not, and what you need to do in preparation for the course.

 Our experience is that learners who have a good mentor to help them through the course are more likely to be successful.
 The mandatory coaching experience between each module is an assessed part of the course and must be organised.
 If you need advice on this, please contact us.

 What age should I be to take a Level 3 or Level 4 course?

 There is no minimum age for either course but all applicants must first have successfully completed their Level 2 (replaced by a new LTA Instructor qualification from spring 2021) and possess a suitable rating or Play Test grade to apply for the course.
 From spring 2021, the entry criteria for the Level 3 will require you to have a minimum World Tennis Number and/or complete a new Coach Readiness Test.